6 Steps to Write a Coaching Log + Free Coaching Log Template

 Writing coaching logs may seem like additional paperwork, but they can help make your coaching practice much more efficient.
 Here are a few reasons why:

-Paperbell makes this easy by keeping all your coaching information organized by client, including your notes, session materials, and even your contracts.
+Paperbell makes this easy by keeping all your coaching information organized by client, including:

 With a coaching log in front of you, you’re always aware of the focus areas and key topics you need to cover with a client.
-It reminds you of the issues you discussed in the past and the coaching techniques you wanted to go through but didn’t have time for in your previous session.
+It reminds you of:

 [ Read: Use This 6-Step Template to Deliver a Powerful Life Coaching Session ]

-You’ll always be aware of your client’s progress and what milestone they are heading towards.
-Plus, you’ll quickly catch patterns in their thinking and behavior, making your coaching approach more transformative.
+Plus, you’ll quickly catch patterns in their thinking and behavior.
+This can make your coaching approach more transformative.

 Although your coaching log isn’t something you typically share with your client, it makes it easier to create a session summary later.
 Sharing notes with your clients about their key insights and commitments makes your coaching process more effective and valuable.